 Welcome to Class 2!

-Welcome to our class page for the second half of the autumn term.
-We are very excited to be working together again as Year 3s and Year 4s.
+Happy New Year!
+We hope you all had an enjoyable holiday.
 Here you will find information about staffing, routines and homework.
-You will find information about our new “Inventors” topic on a separate page.
+You will find information about our new “Volcanoes and Earthquakes” topic on a separate page.

 PE lessons will be on Tuesday and Thursday afternoons.
 Children’s PE kit should be kept in school at all times if possible.